 - Sugar and Oil: To make this carrot cake a little healthier, you can substitute the sugar for Granular Monk Fruit Sweetener and instead of vegetable oil, I recommend using unflavored coconut oil.

-Baking the carrot cake
+Baking the sheet cake

 Pour the prepared batter into your pan.
 For this sheet cake recipe you’ll use a 15 x 10 x 1 jelly roll sheet pan.
 If your pan is not non-stick be sure to spray it with non stick baking spray.